bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/dom.rst

 Stylesheets
 -----------

-It is also possible to define and inlude stylesheets in generated output.
+It is also possible to define and include stylesheets in generated output.
 Bokeh provides a few different variations that can be used to apply CSS rules to DOM objects in Bokeh output: